bytespider/pi_factory/README.md

 A set of tools for playing with the Raspberry Pi

 Released under the MIT.
-Please see LICENSE in the project root folder for more information.
+Please see LICENCE in the project root folder for more information.